 Secondary Academic Affairs - responsible for the middle and high school programs and building principals, including Advanced Placement and the International Baccalaureate Programme.

 Additionally, this office oversees extracurricular activities, which includes clubs and athletics.

-Responsible for all district-wide data, assessments and testing protocol as well as reporting state/district/building report card data.
-Additionally, this office supports the Academic Affairs Team by providing an analysis of the student achievement data which is used to develop and maintain the best possible educational program for all students in the Westerville City Schools.
-Located in the Academic Enrichment Center at 336 S. Otterbein Avenue, the office also directs Alternative Education Initiatives which include: the Educational Options for Success (EOS) Program, Credit Flexibility, Post Secondary Options (PSEO and Dual Enrollment) as well as Summer Learning Opportunities.
+The Office of Assessment & Alternative Education Services - responsible for all district-wide data, assessments and testing protocol as well as reporting state/district/building report card data.
+Additionally, this office supports the Academic Affairs Team by providing an analysis of the student achievement data.
+The office also directs Alternative Education Initiatives which include: the Educational Options for Success (EOS) Program, Credit Flexibility, Post Secondary Options (PSEO and Dual Enrollment) as well as Summer Learning Opportunities.

-responsible for course of study development and textbook adoptions in all curricular areas (English Language Arts, Mathematics, Science, Social Studies, Foreign Language, Visual & Performing Arts, Business, Health, and Physical Education), instructional strategies and teacher professional development to improve student achievement, and linking teachers and other instructional staff with the resources and support they need to help students achieve in a standards-based system.
+The Office of Curriculum & Instruction Services - responsible for course of study development and textbook adoptions in all curricular areas (English Language Arts, Mathematics, Science, Social Studies, World Language, Visual & Performing Arts, Business, Health, and Physical Education), instructional strategies and teacher professional development to improve student achievement, and linking teachers

 , and 504 Case Management Services.